-18 Milwaukee Nicknames and the Reasons for Them
+16 Milwaukee Nicknames and the Reasons for Them

 Destguides may receive commissions from purchases made through affiliate links in this article.

-18 Nicknames for Milwaukee
+16 Nicknames for Milwaukee

 Nina Alizada/Shutterstock.com

-A statue of an eagle sitting on kegs on top of a marble pedestal with seals
+A statue of an eagle sitting on kegs, on top of a marble pedestal with seals

 Milwaukee nicknames, like Beer Capital of the World, pay homage to its beer culture

-Beer Capital of the World
+The Beer Capital of the World

-Beer Capital of the World is the first of many beer-related nicknames for Milwaukee, a city that's kind of obsessed with all things brewed.
-While many cities in the USA try to claim this title (Denver, Portland, and Grand Rapids, to name a few), Milwaukee is more than deserving.
+The "Beer Capital of the World" is the first of several beer-related nicknames for Milwaukee.
+While many cities in the US try to claim similar nicknames to this title, including Denver, Portland, and Grand Rapids, Milwaukee has a strong case.

 Brew City

-When Germans started to settle in Milwaukee, they brought their love for brewing beer along with them, as well as their successful techniques.
-Eventually, this helped Milwaukee establish itself as a powerhouse in the USA brewing scene.
+"Brew City" is another moniker that nods to Milwaukee's beer history.
+When German immigrants settled in Milwaukee in the 19th century, they brought their love for brewing and their successful techniques along with them.
+Eventually, this helped Milwaukee establish itself as a powerhouse in the US brewing scene.

 Cream City

-Machine Shop of the World
+The Machine Shop of the World

 MKE

-Milwaukee Mitchell International Airport is the airport's official name.
-However, you will see the IATA code all over Milwaukee, from the airport welcome sign to numerous companies named after the city.
-It's also how most people from Wisconsin will refer to Milwaukee on social media, as it saves you a lot of typing time!
+The code appears all over Milwaukee, from the airport welcome sign to businesses named after the city.
+It is also how some locals refer to Milwaukee on social media.

 An aerial shot of a city with buildings of varying heights, parking lots, and trees

-Milwaukee is known for its suburban small-town atmosphere
+Milwaukee is known for its small-town feel

 Smallwaukee

-Bay View is an excellent example of Milwaukee's community spirit.
-It's a neighborhood that feels more like a cookie-cutter village, and it even existed as its own independent town between 1879 and 1887.
+There is also a strong sense of community among residents, with plenty of small businesses and farmers' markets to support.
+Bay View is an excellent example of this community spirit.
+The neighborhood feels more like a small village, and it even existed as its own independent place between 1879 and 1887.

 The 414